SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 2/Business process modal and notation.md

 BPMN is a model and notation to represent the logical behind [[Business Process Management]].
 Like flowcharts but with more metamodel rules, event-trigger descriptions and a way to capture collaborations.
-It uses [[Logic]] in ordert to forecast what to do next.
+It uses [[Fundamentals of Artificial Intelligence and Knowledge Representation/Module 2/Logic]] in ordert to forecast what to do next.
 Problems: no method on how to make a good model and no styling guide, useful in order to disambiguate models, have a complete model, understanding similarity and dissimilarity between models.